-29. (1) In considering an objection lodged in terms of section 22, the Registrar must 25 conduct a hearing in accordance with this section.
+29. (1) In considering an objection lodged in terms of section 22, the Registrar must conduct a hearing in accordance with this section.

-(2) The Registrar must determine the date on and the time and place at which the objection will be heard and must inform the person objecting and the applicant in writing of such date, time and place.
+(2) The Registrar must determine the date on and the time and place at which the objection will be heard and must inform the person objecting and the applicant in writing of such date, time and place 30 days prior to the hearing.

-(3) (a) The Registrar may appoint one or more persons who have experience in the 30 administration of justice or skill in any matter which may be considered at the hearing, to assist and advise him or her with regard to the hearing of the objection.

-(b) A person appointed in terms of paragraph (a) receives such remuneration as may be prescribed.

-(4) The Registrar may, for the purposes of the hearing of an objection-

-(a) summon any person who may give material information concerning the subject of the hearing or who has in his or her possession or custody or under his or her control any document that has any bearing upon the subject of the hearing, to appear before the Registrar at a time and place specified in the summons, to be interrogated or to produce that document, and the Registrar 40 may retain for examination any document so produced;

-- (b) administer an oath to or accept an affirmation from any person called as a witness at the hearing; and - (c) call any person present at the hearing as a witness and interrogate him or her and require him or her to produce any document in his or her possession or 45 custody or under his or her control. - (5) The procedure at the hearing of an objection must be prescribed.
+- (3) The Registrar when considering a matter at the hearing may utilise one or more of the persons contemplated in section 43 who have experience in the administration of 35 justice or skill in any matter which may be considered at the hearing, to assist and advise the Registrar with regard to the hearing of the objection. - (4) The Registrar may, for the purposes of the hearing of an objection- - (a) summon any person who may give material information concerning the subject of the hearing or who has in his or her possession or custody or under his or her control any document that has any bearing upon the subject of the hearing, to appear before the Registrar at a time and place specified in the summons, to be interrogated or to produce that document, and the Registrar may retain for examination any document so produced; - (b) administer an oath to or accept an affirmation from any person called as a 45 witness at the hearing; and - (c) call any person present at the hearing as a witness and interrogate him or her and require him or her to produce any document in his or her possession or custody or under his or her control. - (5) The procedure at the hearing of an objection must be prescribed.

+50 e
-(6) The person objecting and the applicant may, if he or she appears before the Registrar at the hearing of an objection, be represented.

-(7) The Registrar must advise the person objecting and the applicant in writing of his 50 or her decision and of the grounds on which it is based within seven days after the hearing of the objection.
+- (6) The person objecting and the applicant may, if he or she appears before the Registrar at the hearing of an objection, be represented. - (7) The Registrar must advise the person objecting and the applicant in writing of his or her decision and of the grounds on which it is based within 21 days after the hearing of the objection.